 Last but not least, you have to take care of the final touches.
 Therefore, we recommend you to fill all the holes with wood filler and to let the compound to dry out properly.
 In addition, sand the surface with 120-grit sandpaper and vacuum the residues thoroughly.

 Top Tip: Protect the cat house from bad weather by applying several coats of paint.
 Make sure all the screws are inserted properly.
+If you are looking for plans for an insulated cat house, I have created a design that I think it will suit your needs perfectly.

 This article was about outdoor cat house plans.
 If you want to see more outdoor projects, we recommend you to check out the rest of the projects.